-8.2 In order to assess the safety and effectiveness of a new female condom design, a contraceptive effectiveness study shall be conducted.
-The study design shall be adequate to determine the point estimate of the 12-month pregnancy rate for typical use with a 95 % confidence interval as required in the product labelling in Clause 13.
-The study should also measure all the rates of all failure modes identified in Clause 5.
+- 8.2 In order to assess the safety and effectiveness of a new female condom design, a contraceptive effectiveness study shall be conducted.
+The study design shall be adequate to allow the 6-month pregnancy rate to be computed using life table methods with at least 100 women years of data (e.g. 200 women completing 6 months).
+The 12-month pregnancy rate can be extrapolated from the 6-month data providing it is made clear that the value obtained is an estimate and the method of extrapolation is documented.
+The study should also measure all the rates of all failure modes identified in Clause 5. - 8.3 New female condom designs that are sufficiently similar to a design that is already approved and marketed can claim exemption from the requirement of 8.2.
+If a new female condom design and specifications are sufficiently similar to those of a marketed device and that marketed device has a known pregnancy rate established from a clinical effectiveness study, the manufacturer can refer to the estimated pregnancy rate of the marketed device instead of conducting a contraceptive effectiveness study on the new device.
+If there is no suitable control female condom available in the market with an established pregnancy rate, then the manufacturer can use an alternative female condom that has been evaluated directly against a device with an established pregnancy rate as the control.

-8.3 New female condom designs that are sufficiently similar to a design that is already approved and marketed may claim exemption from the requirement of 8.2.
-If a new female condom design and specifications are sufficiently similar to those of a marketed device and that marketed device has a known pregnancy rate established from a clinical effectiveness study, the manufacturer may refer to the estimated 12-month pregnancy rate of the marketed device instead of conducting a contraceptive effectiveness study on the new device.
-To claim exemption from the requirements of 8.2, the following requirements shall be met.
+To claim exemption from the requirements of 8.2, the following requirements shall be met: